MaximumOctopus/FolderScanUltra/README.md

 FSU is a powerful console-based folder/drive analysis tool for creating highly detailed reports on the composition of any folder/drive/network storage/etc.

-It can generate CSV, XML, Text, Tree, and summary reports.
+It can generate CSV, JSON, XML, Text, Tree, and summary reports.

 The no DB version doesn't require the sqlite3.dll and is missing all Xinorbis-related functionality (this will now be the default and recommended version).